sakuexe/docker-file-sending/README.md

 **Available environment variables:**

-for both:
+For both:

 - PORT: the port the server will listen to (default: 3000)
 - SERVER: the path of the server where file is to be sent (default: /download)

-for the server:
+For the server:

 - SAVEPATH: the path where the server will save the files (default: /serverdata)
 - CHARACTERS: the amount of characters that the sent file will include (default: 1000)

-for the client:
+For the client:

 - DIR: the directory where the client will save the files (default: /clientdata)
 - FILENAME: the name of the file that the client will save (default: downloadedfile.txt)
-- URL: the url of the server (default: http://server:3000/download)
+- URL: the URL of the server (default: http://server:3000/download)

 ### Stopping the containers